nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf9160_gs.rst

 #.
 From the **Devices** view, open the entry for your device.
 #.
 Observe that the DK is sending data to nRF Cloud.

-If you experience problems and need to check the log messages, open nRF Connect for Desktop and launch the LTE Link Monitor app.
+If you experience problems and need to check the log messages, open nRF Connect for Desktop and launch the `nRF Connect Serial Terminal`_ app.
 After connecting to your DK, you can see the log messages in the terminal view.

 .. _ug_nrf9160_gs_testing_gnss: